Multipurpose and Evacuation Centre

 Phase 4 - CC and Construction Tender Documentation

-Multipurpose and Evacuation Centre is currently at this stageFebruary - June 2025
+Multipurpose and Evacuation Centre has finished this stageFebruary - August 2025

 -